Lightweight integration of 3D features to improve 2D image segmentation: Experiments

 \subsection{NYU-V2 dataset}

-In contrast with the other datasets, NYU-V2\citep{silbermanECCV12nyu} does not provide a standalone registered point cloud available.
-But the dataset provides depth images and we can generate a point cloud for each camera using the camera's intrinsic parameter.
+In contrast with the other datasets, NYU-V2\citep{silbermanECCV12nyu} does not provide a standalone registered point cloud.
+But the dataset provides depth images either raw or in-painted and we can generate a point cloud for each camera using the camera's intrinsic parameter.
 We take the raw depth images given by the dataset, as the in-painted version produces a noisy cloud once projected.
-As a side effect of the per-camera point cloud, the visible points directly correspond to the depth map, and no visibility filter is needed.
+As a side effect of the per-camera point cloud, the visible point set of $P_{vis}$ directly corresponds to the depth map, and no visibility filter is needed.
 However, we no longer benefit from 3D information provided by hidden points and we can observe a drop in the quality of the results.

 The NYU-V2 dataset provides 795 training images, and 654 validation of indoors scenes annotated with 40 classes.
 The results are reported in Table \ref{tab:valsetnyu}.